linux-ras/ServiceReport/README.md

 # ServiceReport

-ServiceReport is a tool to validate and repair the system configuration.
+ServiceReport is a tool to validate and repair system configuration for specific purposes.
+Initially envisaged to help setup systems for correctly First Failure Data Capture (FFDC), it has now morphed into a plugin based framework which can do more than just FFDC validation.

-ServiceReport is a plugin based framework where different plugins performs different types of validation.
-For an example, the package plugin validates whether a certain packages are installed in the system or not.
-The another useful feature of this tool is, it validates the First Failure Data Capture (FFDC) configuration and help users to fix the incorrect configuration automatically.
+One example is the package plugin - which validates if one or a set of packages is installed or not.

+ServiceReport is designed to run in two modes - validate and repair.
+In the validate phase, it runs a set of configured plugins to validate if the requisite checks (package install, daemon config, etc) pass and flags errors found to syslog.
+In the repair phase, if the system is configured correctly to contact the appropriate repos, ServiceReport fixes the issues found in the validate phase.

+The initial Open Source release of ServiceReport caters to all manners of Power platforms running Linux.
+It validates the FFDC setup for the particular instance of Linux on Power (whether running on a PowerVM LPAR, or Baremetal or as a KVM guest).
+It also validates the dump configuration (kdump/fadump) and flags errors as found.
+The repair action fixes all errors found in the validate phase, including any crashkernel memory reservation issues for dumping, updating the bootloader config, regenerating initramfs files, etc. A further feature of ServiceReport is that it can trigger a dummy crash dump to validate the setup for dumping.

+The plugin nature of ServiceReport lends itself to be useful for any platform on any architecture running Linux.
+Anything scriptable can be a plugin - a workload specific setup can be a workload-plugin.

 ## Getting Started